 In July 2020, CPS Energy released a Request for Information ("RFI") to help identify potential non- or low-emitting generation and demand-side resources consistent with the utility's Flexible Path strategy.
-The RFI responses helped to inform the design of two strategic CPS Energy initiatives, the FlexPOWER BundleSM initiative, and FlexSTEPSM programs.
-CPS Energy released a Request for Proposal ("RFP"), for generation resources in support of FlexPOWER Bundle in December 2020, and contracts are expected to be awarded in July 2021.
-CPS Energy expects to release a future RFP for demand side resources in support of FlexSTEP programs, to include tried and true energy efficiency programs as well as new and innovative demand side solutions.
+The RFI responses helped to inform the design of two strategic CPS Energy initiatives, the FlexPOWER BundleSM initiative, and FlexSTEP programs.
+CPS Energy released a Request for Proposal ("RFP"), for generation resources in support of FlexPOWER Bundle in December 2020, and released an RFP in February 2021 for demand side resources in support of FlexSTEP programs, to include tried and true energy efficiency programs as well as new and innovative demand side solutions.